tomrummet/dotfiles/README.md

 - FZF <https://github.com/junegunn/fzf>
 - ripgrep (rg) <https://github.com/BurntSushi/ripgrep>

-All this can be installed by running `./install` after cloning repository.
+All this can be installed by cloning and running `./install` from my installer repository <https://github.com/tomrummet/installer>.

 ## Setup